Advertisement

 Connect with thousands of members and find support through daily live chats, curated resources, and one-to-one messaging.

-Beware of buzzword packaging
+1. Beware of buzzword packaging

-There’s just something more honest about it and in my experience these products tend to be more effective.
+There’s just something more honest about it, and in my experience, these products tend to be more effective.

-Look at the ingredients
+2. Look at the ingredients

 I love discovering products that have a positive effect on psoriasis but are not specifically trying to lure in the psoriasis community.

-Whether a product works for me usually isn’t based on how boldly it says “psoriasis” on the label.
 The difference usually comes down to the ingredients.
 Look for products with ingredients that address the specific concerns you’re experiencing.

 I often ask myself, “What symptoms am I trying to alleviate?”

 If built-up, thick scales are your main concern, look for products that contain urea.
 Urea has both moisturizing and keratolytic (peeling) properties.
-I’ve found it can help break down scales while also hydrating the skin.
+I’ve found it can help break down scales while also hydrating skin.

 If burning or heat is your main concern, consider products that include aloe vera, menthol, or panthenol to soothe irritation and reduce inflammation.
 In my experience, a little goes a long way when it comes to menthol.
 A small amount offers me an intense cooling sensation.

 Panthenol can be especially good for relieving the burning sensation experienced with inverse psoriasis.
+Ceramides and hyaluronic acid may also help boost hydration.

 Topical corticosteroids may also help reduce the intensity of scales.
 Using a petroleum-based product around the area may also help protect the cracks as they heal.

-For scalp psoriasis, some shampoos have coal tar to help reduce rapid growth of scalp skin cells.
+For scalp psoriasis, some shampoos have coal tar to help reduce the rapid growth of scalp skin cells.

-Size matters
+3. Size matters

 Look for products that come in a size that makes sense for their intended purpose and required dosage.

-Is the price right?
+4. Is the price right?

 Still, I always ask myself, “Based on what I know about the company and the product, does the price make sense?”

-Ask yourself who made it and why
+5. Consider who made it and why

 I find that knowing the brand better and understanding the thought process behind a product can create a sense of trust.